Snakes and Ladders: a Treewidth Story: Resolving an open problem from phylogenetics

 \subsection{One step further: leveraging the restricted structure of display graphs}

-Display graphs are a restricted subclass of graphs, and it is not obvious whether the tight examples we discuss at the end of the main article are display graphs, so it is natural to ask whether it is treewidth-preserving to reduce common chains to 4 or perhaps even fewer labels (rather than the 5 labels stated in Lemma \ref{lem:preserve1}).
+\sknov{Display graphs are a restricted subclass of graphs}, so it is natural to ask whether it is treewidth-preserving to reduce common chains to 4 or perhaps even fewer labels (rather than the 5 labels stated in Lemma \ref{lem:preserve1}).
 We note, by leveraging an example from \cite{kelk2017treewidth}, that truncation to 3 leaf labels (inducing the shortening of ladders to 2 squares in the display graph) is \emph{not} treewidth preserving.
 If we take the display graph of the two phylogenetic trees shown in Fig. \ref{fig:chains} (far left), which have a common chain of length 3 on the leaf labels $\{a,b,c\}$, we get a ladder in the display graph with 2 squares.
 The display graph has treewidth 3.
 However, if we take the display graph of the two trees shown in Fig. \ref{fig:chains} (second from right), where the chain has been increased to length 4 (and the ladder thus to 3 squares), the treewidth of the display graph increases to 4.